WainainaGathecha/smartkingsauto/README.md

 - 11R22.5 - large trucks
 - 7.00R16 - light trucks

-### Pick up
+### Problems

-- fix the tyre rendering issue (critical) -
+- fix the tyre rendering issue (critical)

-- make sure you work from a separate branch
+The issue was a casing mismatch between the local directory and the one on github so i resulted to deletion of the folder and mover the two images to live in the assets folder.
+It worked.
+Do I have regrets?
+I don't think so there are only two images so it shouldn't be a problem.